apache/paimon/docs/content/maintenance/write-performance.md

 Compaction will become less frequent when `num-sorted-run.compaction-trigger` becomes larger, thus improving writing performance.
 However, if this value becomes too large, more memory and CPU time will be needed when querying the table.
 This is a trade-off between writing and query performance.

+## Local Merging

+If your job suffers from primary key data skew
+(for example, you want to count the number of views for each pages in a website, and some particular pages are very popular among the users), you can set `'local-merge-buffer-size'` so that input records will be buffered and merged before they're shuffled by bucket and written into sink.
+This is particularly useful when the same primary key is updated frequently between snapshots.

+The buffer will be flushed when it is full.
+We recommend starting with `64 mb` when you are faced with data skew but don't know where to start adjusting buffer size.

 ## File Format

 If you want to achieve ultimate compaction performance, you can consider using row storage file format AVRO.